2021 Legal Professions Degree Guide

 Most schools will require you to join and have an active role in the school government.
 Also, you should obtain an internship that deals with the legal profession either over the summer or during the school year.
 This will help you pick up real-life skills to prepare you for graduate school or the work force.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 In addition to these basic legal professions program qualifications, to serve in some legal professions careers, special certification may be required outside of your degree.

 Types of Legal Professions Degrees

 Legal Professions degree levels vary.
-You can spend many years getting as high as a professional practice doctorate's in legal professions to something that takes less time like a first year certificate.
+Legal Professions programs offered by schools range from a associate's to a professional practice doctorate, which is the highest legal professions degree you can get.
 Depending on the legal professions degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.